benblack769/benblack769.github.io/coding_posts/cpu-archetecture.md

     	cmpq	%rdx, %rax
     	jne	.L4

 Why is this slower?
 Well, because it is run on each element of the vector.
 So this runs in O(*n*) time, while the rest of the function runs in O(1) time.
-Also, floating point multiplication operation `mulsd` has a higher latency than other instructions, i.e., it take several cycles to complete, where `addq`, `cmpq` only take a single cycle.
+Also, floating point multiplication operation `mulsd` has a higher latency than other instructions, i.e., it take 3 cycles to complete, where `addq`, `cmpq` only take a single cycle.
 This turns out to not be very important here, but in other cases, it can be critical.

 ### Timing code